abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 ## Ajahn Amaro • November 2008

-In the Dhammacakkapavatana Sutta—the Discourse on the Turning of the Wheel of Dhamma—the Buddha addressed the five *samaṇas,* including one named Koṇḍañña, who were his practice companions before he became a Buddha.
+In the Dhammacakkapavatana Sutta, the Discourse on the Turning of the Wheel of Dhamma, the Buddha addressed the five *samaṇas,* including one named Koṇḍañña, who were his practice companions before he became a Buddha.
 At the end of this talk, the Buddha recognized that Koṇḍañña had, with deep insight, understood the Dhamma.
 He said, *“Aññāsi vata